google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Setup

-In this codelab you will add code to the Blockly playground to create and use a new generator.
+In this codelab you will add code to the Blockly sample app to create and use a new generator.

 ### The application